nocommonsents/Contextual-Bandits/readme.txt

 To-do:
 - (Done) Save results to file, including the contextual bandit used and the input parameters used (number of users, number of features, etc.)
-(Not done) Could this be improved by automatically writing the different policies to different files?
-For example, UCB1 might go to “UCB1_output.txt” while EXP3 might go to “EXP3_output.txt”

 - When printing out the contextual bandit used to the output file, also print out the parameters (epsilon, alpha, etc.)

-- In exploChallenge > eval > MyEvaluationPolicy.py, have log method print out every x evaluations, not x lines (creates duplicates when doing this…either fix this code or can create duplicate filter when plotting data)
+- In exploChallenge > eval > MyEvaluationPolicy.py, have log method print out every x evaluations, not x lines without creating duplicate lines (prints duplicates until next evaluation using that particular contextual bandit)

 - Think about how to create simulated data that algorithms can learn from.
 I don’t think it’s accurate to set a single click-through rate for each simulation.
 This is done right now in the DataGenerator.java file.